senoagung27/senoagung27/README.md

 ## Hi there 👋

-My Name is Seno AGung Pradityo, a Passionate Frontend Developer.
+My Name is Seno Agung Pradityo, a Passionate Frontend Developer.

 ### Tools:
 <p>